 Expanding your budget for new garage cabinetry will open up a wider range of higher quality options.
 The construction materials and craftsmanship will be at a higher grade and they’ll likely look better (don’t underestimate the value of garage cabinet aesthetics).

 Cheaper garage cabinet systems also don’t offer the chance for customization.
 You’ll have limited choices for colors, styles, and extra custom features, like adding a countertop to the top of your base cabinets to create a workbench.

-Knowing how your garage cabinets will be used within your space will be a major factor in what type of cabinet system you end up buying.
+Knowing how your cabinets will be used within your garage will be a major factor in what type of cabinet system you end up buying.

-The amount of space you have to work with will also be a factor when making your cabinet choice.
+The amount of space you have to work with will also be a factor when choosing a cabinet system.
 If your garage layout has unconventional angles or wall obstructions, a custom-fit system will be easier to fit within the space.

 And if your garage space is limited, something like the shallow depth option available with the GL Signature line might be ideal.
 This can allow you to comfortably get in and out of your vehicles with enough space.

 Are you looking to create a garage space that lets you park vehicles and use it as a heavy-duty workshop?
 In that case, something like the more rugged GL Rally or GL NEOS Elite cabinet systems are a more practical choice.

 What you’ll be storing in your garage cabinets will also play a role in your buying decision.
 Certain items are more suited to being stored in a specific type of cabinet, so you’ll need to choose accordingly.

 For example, choosing a cabinet system that gives you an option for locks on the doors and drawers might be wise if: